26 Dec How to Keep your pets Teeth in Top Condition

 Here are a few tips on how to keep your pet’s teeth clean between dentals.

 - Chewing!
-The physical action of chewing is one the best mechanisms for your pet to clean their teeth by themselves.
+The physical action of chewing is one of the best mechanisms for your pet to clean their teeth by themselves.
 Examples include:

 - Royal Canin Dental or Hills T/D Dry food – these premium pet foods are a larger kibble size thus encouraging chewing.
 The interwoven cross fibres also aid cleaning.
 Ingredients are also added to help bind calcium and prevent plaque formation.
 These complete and balanced diets researched by vets and scientists ensure your pet is on the best nutrition with added dental benefits.